Last Updated on 17 March 2025 by Cycloscope

 Gravel bikes are not meant to really carry loads for long periods of time, they can hold a light bikepacking setup but we’ll suffer under four loaded bike panniers plus maybe a trunk bag, almost to the point of becoming unrideable.

-A touring bike indeed performs at its best with loads on, that’s when its stability is maxxed, and so it’s the control.
+A touring bike indeed performs at its best with loads on, that’s when its stability is maxed, and so it’s the control.
 Bikes that are not meant to carry panniers perform very poorly when loaded laterally.

 Tire clearance is another factor.
 It certainly is wider than a roadie but not as fat as a modern touring bike.
 Big tires improve traction on unsteady surfaces like rocks and sand, where a gravel bike will meet its limitations.